Jonah-Walton/Z-SSMNet_Turing/README.md

 # Z-SSMNet: Zonal-aware Self-Supervised Mesh Network for Prostate Cancer Detection and Diagnosis with Bi-parametric MRI

-This repository provides the **official** implementation of the paper "[Z-SSMNet: Zonal-aware Self-Supervised Mesh Network for Prostate Cancer Detection and Diagnosis with bpMRI]([https://arxiv.org/abs/2212.05808](https://www.sciencedirect.com/science/article/pii/S0895611125000199))".
-In this paper, we propose a new Zonal-aware Self-supervised Mesh Network that adaptively fuses multiple 2D/2.5D/3D CNNs to effectively balance representation for sparse inter-slice information and dense intra-slice information in bpMRI.
-A self-supervised learning (SSL) technique is further introduced to pre-train our network using unlabelled data to learn the generalizable image features.
-Furthermore, we constrained our network to understand the zonal-specific domain knowledge to improve the precision of diagnosis of clinically significant prostate cancer (csPCa).
-Our model was developed on the [PI-CAI dataset](https://zenodo.org/record/6624726) while participating in the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).

 Please cite the following paper if you use the Z-SSMNet

 ```